Leeuwarden: Sports

-Leeuwarden will host the World Flying Disc Federation 2020 World Ultimate and Guts Championships from the 11th to the 18th of July.
-The event is expected to have over 2500 athletes from 40 countries.
+Leeuwarden was to be the host of the World Flying Disc Federation 2020 World Ultimate and Guts Championships from the 11th to the 18th of July.
+The event was expected to have over 2500 athletes from 40 countries.
+The event was cancelled (COVID-19 pandemic).

 Media

 The Leeuwarder Courant and Friesch Dagblad are daily newspapers mainly written in Dutch (published by the NDC Mediagroep).
 Omrop Fryslân is a public broadcaster with radio and TV programs mainly in Frisian.